CYHooo/GIS_Predict/README.md

 # Building-Road-AI-Detecting
 This is a project for detecting building &amp; road with mask-rcnn &amp; unet model.

-This project just support python>=3.8!

 For calculating geojson coordinate, need input ".tif" file with correct "crs" value.

+# Package
+This project only support python>=3.8.

+# Requirements
+Requirements file is in the requirements.txt
+	pip install -r requirements_path/requirements.txt

 # Usage
 Run main_code.py, and result will be created to path: